The TED-Ed Frog Riddle is WRONG|

 A mess of contradictory information: PT's blog and YouTube video are a mess of contradictory

 information.
-His blog states "If we assume only male frogs croak" and his YouTube video contradicts
+The blog states "If we assume only male frogs croak" and his YouTube video contradicts

 that stating "we're going to assume that (male and female frogs croaking) are all equally likely events".